-Saute onions for 5 minutes in olive oil in a large sauté pan over medium heat.
-Add the diced potatoes, carrots and 2 cups of water.
+Saute the onions for 5 minutes in olive oil in a large sauté pan over medium heat.
+Add the diced potatoes, carrots, cashews, and 2 cups of water.
 Season the water with a pinch of salt.

-Bring to a simmer, reduce to medium-low, cover and let cook for 20-25 minutes or until the vegetables have softened and the water is mostly absorbed.
-Take the pan off the heat and let cool.
+Bring the mixture to a simmer and then reduce the heat to medium-low.
+Cover and let it cook for 20-25 minutes or until the vegetables have softened and the water is mostly absorbed.
+Take the pan off the heat and let it cool.
+(I try not to add hot vegetables to the blender, it's dangerous!)

-Add the cooled vegetables, paprika, garlic powder, dijon mustard, 1/2 tsp sea salt, nutritional yeast, vegetable broth and soaked cashews to the food processor.
+Add the cooled vegetables, paprika, garlic powder, dijon mustard, lemon juice, nutritional yeast, vegetable broth, salt, and pepper to the food processor.
 Blend on high until the sauce is smooth and creamy.

 Pour the sauce back into the pan and heat it up.
-Add the cooked noodles and stir to coat every noodle.
+Add the cooked macaroni noodles and stir to coat every noodle.
 Serve and enjoy!

 If you make this easy macaroni and cheese recipe please share it on Instagram and tag @StaceyHomemaker so I can see your delicious creation!